 (It’s also safe to say I was the only child in 1978—perhaps in the history of the world—to look at the vast collection of records being sifted through by a square dance caller before begging him, earnestly, with no idea of the irony, if he would please play “Disco Inferno,” which, of course, I called “Burn Baby Burn.”)

-If I were awake, I probably had the radio on.
-If the radio were on, it was probably set to WMMN, an AM radio station in the nearest town.
+If I was awake, I probably had the radio on.
+If the radio was on, it was probably set to WMMN, an AM radio station in the nearest town.
 Looking back I realize the station played an amazing variety of music.
-I can remember hearing “Rhinestone Cowboy” right after “Rapper’s Delight,” and this right after “Hotel California.”
+A typical play list would include—in this order—”Copacabana,” then “Rock With You,” followed by “Don’t Do Me Like That,” right before “A Little More Love,” which would segue to “Rapper’s Delight,” which would cross fade into “Hotel California.”

 Ironically, while I was the radio-junky in the family, my older brother and sister were the ones with actual musical talent.
 Each played a minimum of four instruments, and both were first-chair musicians in their high school band programs.

 In addition to making sure I never, ever touched her beloved flute, my sister, during my childhood, kept herself very concerned with making sure my hands stayed off her Partridge Family and Bay City Rollers LPs.
 So when I got my first record player, at age eight or nine, my sister’s not being around was upsetting for several small—and two very major—reasons.